dasteihn/minifftw/README.md

 2. When executing a plan the process with ID 0 (Lehnsherr) will transmit 1 million entries of his own array to every one of the 3 remaining processes, and he will keep the remaining one million entries for himself.
-3. Each processes (including Lehnsherr) will copy the 1M entries to another local array (not visible for the python world) on which the FFTs will be executed.
+3. Each process will receive the slice into its own (numpy) array.
+The FFTW will operate on this slice.
-4. After execution, the local copy is send back to the original input array of Lehnsherr, who keeps track which Lehnsmann process got which slice in the first place.
+4. After execution, the local slice is send back to the original input array of Lehnsherr, who keeps track which Lehnsmann process got which slice in the first place.
-5. After an execution, therefore, only process with rank 0 has a valid array.
+5. After an execution, therefore, only the process with rank 0 has a valid array.
+6. If desired, execute another or the same plan again on the new result array.

 **You can execute as often as you want, but only the Rank 0 process will have valid data in the end.**